HOW SENTENCING WORKS

 5. Only defendants aged 21 or over can go to ‘prison’.
 Defendants aged 18 to 20 who receive custodial sentences are sent to a Young Offender Institution.
 On the rare occasion that juveniles (under 18s) receive custodial sentences they are sent to either a Young Offender Institution or more usually a Secure Children’s Home or Secure Training Centre.

-What are the purposes of sentencing?
+What are the Purposes of Sentencing IN THE CRIMINAL COURTS?

 For adults convicted of most offences, the statutory purposes of sentencing are set out in s.142 of the Criminal Justice Act 2003 as follows: